earthboundkid/Watsuji-and-Aesthetics/13 Aesthetic Experience.md

 Traditional definitions are given by a genus and a specific difference.
 Clearly, the genus for aesthetic experience is experience.
 But what is the specific difference between aesthetic experience and other experiences?
 What are the conditions for having an aesthetic experience and what is the outcome of aesthetic experience?
 In what follows, I will first attempt a basic description of the nature of ordinary experience.
 Then I will show that a pre-condition of aesthetic experience is a sense of *psychic distance* between the ordinary self and the aesthetic object.
 The outcome of aesthetic experience is feeling of *intoxicated dissolution* or ecstatic unity with the object of experience.
 Aesthetic experience as a whole may be characterized as a process of *disinterested enjoyment* of the object’s existence.
 In making this argument, I will take some basic elements from Watsuji’s thought but use these elements to construct a framework for understanding aesthetic experience that goes beyond any of the particular accounts of aesthetics he gave.

 ###Perception in everyday experience
 To understand aesthetic experience, we must first have a basic grasp of ordinary experience, in order to form a contrast between the two.
 For the most part, in ordinary experience we do not distinctly perceive the objects around us, but we unselfconsciously treat them as tools for manipulating our environment.
-As Heidegger explains in his famous example of the hammer from _Being and Time_, we treat objects that are ready-to-hand around us as having an in-order-to structure, and it is only when something occurs to make them unusable that they become conspicuous and obtrusive as present-at-hand.[^fn3-5] When one hammers at a nail expertly, one does not think of the hammer or the nail.
+As Martin Heidegger (1889--1976) explains in his famous example of the hammer from _Being and Time_, we treat objects that are ready-to-hand around us as having an in-order-to structure, and it is only when something occurs to make them unusable that they become conspicuous and obtrusive as present-at-hand.[^fn3-5] When one hammers at a nail expertly, one does not think of the hammer or the nail.
 Rather, they melt into the background of experience.
 But when something happens to break the union of self and tool, say the head of the hammer becomes lose or the hammer is not there when one reaches for it, suddenly these background elements in experience are sharply foregrounded because they have frustrated one’s desires.

 [^fn3-5]: See Martin Heidegger, _Being and Time_, Division One, Part III, A.